mjrlowe/maze_generator/README.md

 import {Maze} from "@thewizardbear/maze_generator";
 ```

-Alternately, you can you `require`:
+Alternately, you can use `require`:

 ```javascript
 let {Maze} = require("@thewizardbear/maze_generator")